 Best-Ever Chocolate Crinkle Cookies Recipe

-• 1 cup powdered sugar (for coating, sifted to remove lumps)
+• 1 cup powdered sugar (for that signature “snowy mountain” look)

 Step-by-Step Instructions